 Village Club Series

-All shows in the Benjamin Mays Center.
+Winter 2015 Village Club Series All shows in the Benjamin Mays Center.
 All shows at 9 pm.

-|January 23 - Tall Heights - In the summer of 2010, Tim Harrington and Paul Wright were playing for spare change in Boston’s Faneuil Hall Marketplace.
-In a few short years since, Tall Heights has headlined packed listening rooms across the country, toured down to Austin, TX to showcase at South By Southwest Music Festival, and performed alongside national acts like Laura Marling, Ryan Montbleau, and Andrew Belle.
+February 12 – Tall Heights - Tim Harrington and Paul Wright got their start playing for spare change in Boston’s Faneuil Hall Marketplace.
+In a few short years since, Tall Heights has headlined venues across the country, toured down to Austin, TX to showcase at South By Southwest Music Festival, and performed alongside national acts like Laura Marling, Ryan Montbleau, Andrew Belle and Wild Child.